netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-ns-operator.md

    Please see [this](https://github.com/citrix/citrix-helm-charts/tree/master/citrix-cpx-with-ingress-controller#configuration) table that lists the mandatory and optional parameters and their default values that you can configure during installation.

+ > **NOTE:**
-   Ensure to set the `license.accept` parameter to `yes`.
+  > Ensure to set the `license.accept` parameter to `yes`.
 We will expose NetScaler CPX service using kind `nodePort` to access the Apache application.
 For this please set `serviceType.nodePort.enabled` to `true`.
+If CRDs are already installed, specify crds.install=false.
 You can choose other available parameters as well depending upon your use-case.

    After you have updated the values of the required parameters, click **Create**.
 Ensure your NetScaler CPX with Ingress Controller is succesfully deployed and initialised.